hadasze/tdd-execrise/node-platfrom-introduction.md

 Each request to the server contains data about the specific request (such as locale, authentication etc.).
 We will have those on `req.aspects['web-context']`.
 See [wix-web-context-aspect](https://github.com/wix-platform/wix-node-platform/tree/master/aspects/wix-web-context-aspect) for more details.

+### CDN

+Our static files are served from `dist/statics` folder, by a different server (the CDN).
+Locally we serve it from `http://localhost:3200` (which simulates the CDN).

+Try running `node index.js` on one terminal and `npx serve dist/statics -l 3200` on the other and navigate to `http://localhost:3000` (you will have to run `npx yoshi build` first).